sunriselayer/gitbook/overview/tokenomics.md

 ### Transaction Fees

-Fees will be accumulated in the `FeePool` of `distribution` module in Cosmos SDK.
+- Community Tax: 20% (We are planning to change this to 50%)

-We will burn all the GUU tokens in the pool via governance proposal.
+  - We will burn GUU tokens via governance proposal.
+- Proposer Rewards: 80% (We are planning to change this to 50%)
+  - This is the reward for the proposer of the block in validators.
+  - This incentive secures the network.

 ### Core Module Comission Fees